Divy1211/AoE2DE_UGC_Guide/docs/general/resources/resources.md

 	- 1:  Generic

+	- 1.15:  Mayans

 	- 1.57:  Tatars

 - Additional Information: Since this works by multiplying the amount of resources gathered by a villager, it has a side effect of increasing the gather rate as well.
-In the case of Tatars, This is compensated for by reducing villager work rate by 57%
+In the case of Mayans/Tatars, This is compensated for by reducing villager work rate by 15%/57%

 ## 218. Trigger Shared LOS